Three pink tennis balls on a blue court

 Decision: Yes.
 The result of the original toss stands, but new choices may be made by both players/teams.”

-No. They are required to choose to serve or receive, or to choose the end of the court.
+No, if the coin toss winner defers, the loser cannot defer back.
+They are required to choose to serve or receive, or to choose the end of the court.
+For more information on how to start a match, check out Tennis Serving Rules 101.

 Source: